 Betsy Schuurman is a researcher and writer specializing in non-profit fundraising.
 She has extensive experience in the education sector, beginning her career at the University of Maryland, Baltimore followed by positions in Ottawa at Ashbury College and Carleton University.
 Betsy has served as Secretary of the Board of Directors of the Children’s Hospital of Eastern Ontario’s Volunteer Association and is an active member of the Fundraising Committee for Carty House, a home for refugee women, Betsy’s volunteer interests are focused on improving the lives of women and children in Ottawa.

 L. A. (Sandy) Smallwood (Vice-Chair) As President of Andrex Holdings, Sandy is a recognized leader in the redevelopment of landmark buildings.
 He is the recipient of six municipal heritage restoration awards, as well as the Queen Elizabeth II Diamond Jubilee Award.
-He currently serves on the City of Ottawa’s Built-Heritage Sub-committee.
+He currently serves on the City of Ottawa’s Built-Heritage Sub-committee and is the Acting Chair of the Ottawa Police Services Board.